antdro/football_stats_collector/README.md

 	- data is stored in history.h5

-report_builder.ipynb
+visualiser.ipynb
-	- reports current mean of selected markets in comparison to its expected mean
+	- reports current means of selected markets in comparison to its expected mean
 	- information provided by a report might serve as a signal for trading

 chromedriver
 	- standalone server used by selenium in finder.py